Cryptocurrency has gone genuinely mainstream over the past few years – and no crypto is more ubiquitous than Bitcoin.

 The latest Bitcoin halving

-The halving process discussed earlier can significantly impact the price of Bitcoin.
-A reduction in an asset's supply tends to increase its price, which is observed with Bitcoin.
+The halving process discussed earlier can significantly impact Bitcoin's price.
+A reduction in an asset's supply tends to increase its price, which is typically observed with Bitcoin.

-The Bitcoin price skyrocketed following its most recent halving in May 2020.
+The Bitcoin price skyrocketed following its halving in May 2020.
 A similar, though not as dramatic, price surge also occurred around the time of its 2016 halving.
-Who knows what impact the next halving – due sometime around April 2024 – will have on the Bitcoin price?
+The same could not be said in the days following its most recent halving in April 2024, with the Bitcoin price slumping amid the prospect of interest rates remaining higher for longer.

 Bitcoin ETF creation